slevithan/regex/README.md

 - Dynamically adding backreferences without their corresponding captures (which wouldn't be valid as a standalone `RegExp`).
 - When you don't want the pattern to specify its own, local flags.

-For all of these cases, you can interpolate `partial(str)` to avoid escaping special characters in the string or creating an intermediary `RegExp` instance.
-You can also use `` partial`…` `` as a tag, as shorthand for ``partial(String.raw`…`)``.
+For all of these cases, you can interpolate `pattern(str)` to avoid escaping special characters in the string or creating an intermediary `RegExp` instance.
+You can also use `` pattern`…` `` as a tag, as shorthand for ``pattern(String.raw`…`)``.

-Apart from edge cases, `partial` just embeds the provided string or other value directly.
-But because it handles the edge cases, partial patterns can safely be interpolated anywhere in a regex without worrying about their meaning being changed by (or making unintended changes in meaning to) the surrounding pattern.
+Apart from edge cases, `pattern` just embeds the provided string or other value directly.
+But because it handles the edge cases, patterns can safely be interpolated anywhere in a regex without worrying about their meaning being changed by (or making unintended changes in meaning to) the surrounding pattern.

-> As with all interpolation in `regex`, partials are sandboxed and treated as complete units.
-This is relevant e.g. if a partial is followed by a quantifier, if it contains top-level alternation, or if it's bordered by a character class range or set operator.
+> As with all interpolation in `regex`, patterns are sandboxed and treated as complete units.
+This is relevant e.g. if a pattern is followed by a quantifier, if it contains top-level alternation, or if it's bordered by a character class range, subtraction, or intersection operator.

-If you want to understand the handling of partial patterns more deeply, let's look at some edge cases…
+If you want to understand the handling of interpolated patterns more deeply, let's look at some edge cases…

 <details>
   <summary>👉 <b>Show me some edge cases</b></summary>